 One of the best fish and chips ever.
-We were told not to feed the seagulls and apparently, every visitors, have been obedient.
+We were told not to feed the seagulls and apparently, every visitor, have been obedient.
 The seagulls did not attack us like those in Australia Sydney Fisherman Wharf.
-We had our al fresco lunch in peace.
+We had our alfresco lunch in peace.
 Coffee is not included in the meal, only iced water.

 Lovely ambience under an awesomely gorgeous tree.
-That’s the beauty of Bay of Islands for you.
+That’s the beauty of the Bay of Islands for you.

 Cape Reinga Lighthouse

 After a 10min walk from the carpark to the lighthouse, we experience outstanding views of the Northern Coast.
 To the west Cape Maria Van Dieman and Motuopao Island, to the east is Piwhane/Spirits Bay and Hikurua/de Serville Cliffs, the North Island’s most northern point.

 Offshore, you can witness the immense power of two mighty oceans merging.
 The currents of the Tasman Sea and the Pacific Ocean meet in a foaming swell of broken water over the Columbia Bank.

 The directional signpost at the lighthouse with loads of stickers giving the signpost a well-visited look.

 The excitement at this leg of the trip was the driver takes the bus up Te Paki Stream towards the mountainous sand dunes, it’s all part of the off-road experience.
 Clambering up then sand-boarding down the enormous dunes (if you dare!) will give your legs a stretch after the first part of the tour.

 Somehow, these fellas make me feel less young but I am the one with the camera, one by one, they will need my service.

 90 Mile Beach